turingschool-examples/elevator_challenge/README.md

   *  Person A goes up, Person B goes down.
   *  Person A goes down, Person B goes up.
   *  Person A goes down, Person B goes down.
-  * All four tests should assert total number of stops and floors the elevator tailed.
+  * All four tests should assert total number of stops and floors the elevator traversed.
   * All four tests should assert the total number of requests and current riders.

 ### Level 5